ietf-wg-cellar/matroska-specification/tagging.md

   you would use, "2004".
 To store a specific day such as May 1st, 2003, you would use "2003-05-01".

 * Fields that require a Float **SHOULD** use the "." mark instead of the "," mark.
+  Only ASCII numbers "0" to "9" and the "." character **SHOULD** be used.
+  If the string doesn't contain the "." separator, the value is an integer value.
   To display it differently for another local, applications **SHOULD** support auto replacement on display.
 Also, a thousandths separator **SHOULD NOT** be used.